Skip to content

 Kura is an open-source library for understanding chat data through machine learning, inspired by Anthropic's CLIO.
-It provides a functional, composable API for clustering conversations to discover patterns and insights.
+It automatically clusters conversations to reveal patterns, pain points, and opportunities hidden in your data.

 # Install from PyPI